dongmingh/v1performance/README.md

   - Move: move transaction
   - Query: query transaction

-+ **nPeer**: number of peers, this number has to match with the peer network
++ **nPeer**: number of peers, this number has to match with the number of peers in the network

 + **nThread**: number of threads for the test

-+ **nRequest**: number of transactions for each thread
++ **nRequest**: number of transactions to be executed for each thread

-+ **runDur**: run duration in seconds when nRequest is 0
++ **runDur**: run duration in seconds to be executed if nRequest is 0

 + **burstOpt**: the frequencies and duration for Burst transaction mode traffic.
 Currently, two transaction rates are supported.
 The traffic will issue one transaction every burstFreq0 ms for burstDur0 ms, then one transaction every burstFreq1 ms for burstDur1 ms, then the pattern repeats.
-These parameters are valid only if the transMode is set to Burst.
+These parameters are valid only if the transMode is set to **Burst**.
   - burstFreq0: frequency in ms for the first transaction rate
   - burstDur0:  duration in ms for the first transaction rate
   - burstFreq1: frequency in ms for the second transaction rate
   - burstDur1:  duration in ms for the second transaction rate

 + **mixOpt**: each invoke is followed by a query on every thread.
-This parameter is valid only the transMode is set to Mix.
+This parameter is valid only the transMode is set to **Mix**.

   - mixFreq: frequency in ms for the transaction rate.
 This value should be set based on the characteristics of the chaincode to avoid the failure of the immediate query.

 + **constantOpt**: the transactions are sent at the specified rate.
-This parameter is valid only the transMode is set to Constant.
+This parameter is valid only the transMode is set to **Constant**.

   - recHist: This parameter indicates if brief history of the run will be saved.
 If this parameter is set to HIST, then the output is saved into a file, namely ConstantResults.txt, under the current working directory.
 Otherwise, no history is saved.
   - constFreq: frequency in ms for the transaction rate.

-+ **ccType**: chaincode type (**to be tested**)
++ **ccType**: chaincode type

   - ccchecker: The first argument (key) in the query and invoke request is incremented by 1 for every transaction.
 The prefix of the key is based on each thread ID, ex, all keys issued from thread 4 will have prefix of **key3_**.
-And, the second argument (payload) in an invoke is made of a random string.
-The ccchecker go file is available on github, see [ccchecker](https://github.com/hyperledger/fabric/blob/master/examples/ccchecker/chaincodes/newkeyperinvoke/)
+And, the second argument (payload) in an invoke (Move) is a string.

   - auction: The first argument (key) in the query and invoke request is incremented by 1 for every transaction.
-And, the invoke second argument (payload) is made of a random string with various size between payLoadMin and payLoadMax defined in ccOptions.
+And, the invoke second argument (payload) is made of a random string with various size between payLoadMin and payLoadMax defined in ccOpt. (**to be tested**)
   - general: The arguments of transaction request are taken from the user input json file without any changes.

-+ **ccOpt**: chaincode options (**to be tested**)
++ **ccOpt**: chaincode options
   - keyStart: the starting transaction key index, this is used when the ccType is non general which requires a unique key for each invoke.
   - payLoadMin: minimum size in bytes of the payload.
 The payload is made of random string with various size between payLoadMin and payLoadMax.
   - payLoadMax: maximum size in bytes of the payload